henrycat/justin-durham-jekyll/jekyll/blog/_posts/2016-01-24-why-i-use-static-site-generator.md

 <h2>Why use a static site generator at all?</h2>
 I think that many marketers may find this decision strange.
 Wordpress makes things easy!
 You don’t have to touch code, all the logic to display, organize, and style your content is taken care of, and so on.
 If you use something like Wordpress VIP, you don’t even have to worry about security updates or server maintenance.

-Why would you give this up?
-I mean, just look at how much work it is to implement features that you get for free in most CMSes.
+Why would you give this up? <a href="http://justindunham.net/blog-bells-and-whistles-in-hugo/">I mean, just look at how much work it is to implement features that you get for free in most CMSes.</a>

 Honestly?
 I kind of hate content management systems.
 I guess this is for a few reasons: